 The Workforce Development Board (WDB), along with the City Council and the Mayor develop the WDB Annual Plan.
 The Annual Plan outlines how the City will deliver services and meet workforce development needs through the WDS.
-The WDS requires over 200 contracts and amendments be executed annually.
+The WDS requires over 200 contracts and amendments be executed throughout the program year.

-The WDS will execute contracts within 45 working days of final approval from the Workforce Development Board (WDB), City Council, and/or Mayor, whichever occurs latest.
+The WDS will make its best effort to execute contracts within 60 days of final approval from the Workforce Development Board (WDB), City Council, and/or Mayor, whichever occurs last.
 The WDS will track the contract execution cycle, and report to the WDB any contracts that do not meet this standard.